fadeevab/mediator-pattern-rust/README.md

 ## Existing Primers

-You might see a reference Mediator examples in Rust like [this][5]: the example is too much synthetic - there is not mutable operations, at least at the level of the trait methods.
+You might see a reference Mediator examples in Rust like [this][5]: the example is too much synthetic - there are no mutable operations, at least at the level of trait methods.

 The [rust-unofficial/patterns](https://github.com/rust-unofficial/patterns) repository doesn't include a referenced Mediator pattern implementation as of now, see the [Issue #233][2].